grafalex82/ut88/README.md

 Most of the tests cover a component functionality in isolation.
 Some tests require a few components work together (e.g. Machine + RAM + CPU).
 In order not to use hard-to-set-up or User facing components, [Mocks](test/mock.py) are used where it is convenient.

 Some tests, such as [Calculator tests](test/test_calculator.py) are not really tests in classic meaning - it does not suppose to _test_ the firmware (though it found a few issues).
 These tests is a simple and handy way to execute some functions in the firmware.

+For running big portions of machine code, that interacts with memories and peripherals, a [special helper class](test/helper.py) was created.
+The helper class provide handy way to read/write a machine memory in the test, operate with the peripheral (e.g. emulate key press sequence), and run specific functins of the software.
+Derived classes represent a specific configuration ([Calculator](test/test_calculator.py), [CP/M](test/cpm_helper.py), [UT-88 OS](test/ut88os_helper.py)), set up corresponding RAM/ROM configuration, peripherals, and load application images.

 Tests are implemented with pytest framework.